Practice/Industry Group Overview

 In an era when health care providers can incur millions of dollars in fines resulting from regulatory non-compliance and whistleblower lawsuits, it's important to work with a law firm that understands the complex issues facing the industry.
 GrayRobinson has assembled a team of attorneys who understand the unique legal considerations of physicians, hospitals and other medical providers.
 This experienced group applies appropriate principles of corporate, reimbursement, securities, and tax law to each situation.

-GrayRobinson represents more physician practices in Central Florida than any other law firm.
+GrayRobinson represents numerous physician practices in Central Florida.
 For more than 30 years, our attorneys have represented one of the largest multi-specialty physician groups in Florida.
 Our representation covers virtually every aspect of physician practice, including managed care, structuring arrangements involving ancillary services, joint ventures, compliance with fraud and abuse laws, HIPAA, and licensure matters.
 We regularly appear before the Florida Agency for Health Care Administration and Board of Medicine on rulemaking and other regulatory proceedings.
 We closely follow legal developments at the state and federal level that affect our physician clients.

 For over five years, GrayRobinson has served as general counsel to one of the country's largest health care systems, which owns and operates 32 hospitals in nine states and 26 nursing homes in eight states, and is the largest provider of home health services in the United States.
-We also serve as general counsel to a 210-bed hospital in Titusville, Fl., and represent numerous hospitals specializing in mental health and substance abuse services.
+We also serve as general counsel to a 210-bed hospital in Titusville, Fl., a larger hospital system in Marion county Florida and we represent numerous hospitals specializing in mental health and substance abuse services.

-Our lawyers have extensive experience representing foundations and tax-exempt health care organizations.
-Bill Boyles, who is part of the Health Law Group, formed and now serves as general counsel to a tax-exempt medical research organization funded by local physicians as well as a health care social service organization.
-Bill serves as general counsel to Florida Hospital Foundation and Hope Worldwide, Inc., which operates international and national health care projects.
+Our lawyers have extensive experience representing tax-exempt and foundations health care organizations.
+Bill Boyles, who is part of the Health Law Group, serves as general counsel to several tax exempt healthcare systems.
+Bill also serves as general counsel to Florida Hospital Foundation and Hope Worldwide, Inc., which operates international and national health care projects.
 Bill was involved in the establishment of a tax-exempt hospital, which was later acquired by a public hospital authority.
 In the area of public finance, in 1977 GrayRobinson pioneered and until 1996 represented the Orange County Health Facilities Authority in issuing more than $1 billion of tax-exempt bonds for non-profit hospitals and other health care facilities.

 GrayRobinson's Tallahassee office has included a former assistant attorney general who served as general counsel to several of Florida's health care regulatory boards, including Medicine, Osteopathic Medicine, Dentistry, Nursing, Chiropractic, Psychology, Acupuncture and Respiratory Care.
 The Health Law Group's regulatory experience and longtime relationships with the heads of many regulatory agencies have proven beneficial for our clients in matters relating to licensure, acquisition negotiations and compliance issues.